sensedeep/custom-metrics/README.md

 })
 ```

 This will buffer metric updates in-memory until the sum of buffered `DataSent` is greater than 1024, or there have been 20 calls to emit, or 60 seconds has elapsed, whichever is reached first.
-If the 'elapsed' property is not provided, the default elapsed period is the interval of your lowest span (default 30 seconds).
+If the `elapsed` property is not provided, the default elapsed period is the lowest span interval (default 30 seconds).
 CustomMetrics will regularly flush metrics as required.

-You can also flush metrics manually by calling 'flush' or 'flushAll' which flushes metrics for all CustomMetrics instances.
+You can also flush metrics manually by calling `flush` to flush metrics for an instance or `flushAll` which flushes metrics for all CustomMetrics instances.

 ```javascript
 await metrics.flush()